daltonrowe/frameshifter/README-config.md

 ### standaloneUrl

-Plugins that use stand alone HTML files can tell FrameShifter about them and print them for users by providing a relative URL here.
+Plugins that use stand alone HTML files can tell FrameShifter about them and print URLS for users by providing a relative URL here.